typelevel/typelevel-scalafix/README.md

 ## Usage

-Once enabled, you can run the rules provided by adding them to your .scalafix.conf file, or by running individual rules using the `scalafix` command in sbt.
+Once enabled, you can configure the rules that will run when you use the `scalafix` command by adding them to your .scalafix.conf file, or run individual rules by providing them as arguments to the `scalafix` command.

 ```
 // .scalafix.conf